SnehaPradhan04/AutomatedRoomLight/README.md

-# Automatic Washroom Light Control
+# Automated Light Control

-This is a simple Arduino-based project for automatically controlling a washroom light based on the presence of people.
-The system turns on the light when someone enters the washroom and turns it off when there is no one inside.
+This project is based on Arduino Uno and IR sensors.
+This is a simple project that can automatically control a room's lights based on a person's presence on the room.
+The system turns on the light when someone enters the room and turns it off when there is no one present.

 ## Table of Contents